 “Thank you for all your help, CMA.
 Their guidance has ranged from directing me to legal resources, working on our behalf to recoup payments owed to the practice from reluctant payors, and referring us to a workers’ comp policy that literally saved us thousands of dollars each year.
 The cost of membership has been paid many times over by the actual monies you have saved our practice.”

 Edward Laurance, M.D.

 The California Medical Association (CMA) offers our members free programs to educate physicians and staff on a range of practice management issues.
 Space is limited, so register soon.

-Most webinars are held over the lunch hour, from 12:15 to 1:15 p.m. and are free for CMA members and their staff.
-See the event calendar for additional details.
+Most webinars are held over the lunch hour, from 12:15 to 1:15 p.m. and are free to CMA members and their staff.
+See the event calendar for additional details and to register.

 Contact: CMA’s member help center, (800) 786-4262 or firstname.lastname@example.org.